ctarda/FountainKit/README.md

 )
 ```
 ## Examples
-This repository contains a sample app that showcases how to implement a table view.
+This repository contains a sample app implementing a table view.

 ## Contributing to FountainKit
 Contributions of any kind (bug reports, feature suggestions, new features) are more than welcome, and greatly appreciated.